 Enter Spray-and-Vac Cleaning for Restrooms

 Full Sweep Cleaning utilizes a Kaivac spray-and-vac cleaning system called No-Touch Cleaning by Kaivac.
 These systems are proven to be as much as 60 times more effective at removing contaminants from surfaces than mops and rags.
 “It is the most effective restroom cleaning tool on the market,” says Roy.
 “This cleaning machine is highly versatile and it thoroughly cleans any restroom hands-free.”

 By “hands-free,” Roy means the cleaning professional does not have to touch potentially contaminated surfaces.
 This protects the health of the worker and, almost as importantly, helps improve the self-esteem and professionalism of the cleaning worker.

-As to how the Kaivac system works, Roy says the machine applies a metered amount of cleaning solution to all restroom fixtures, walls, partitions, and floors to be cleaned using a low-pressure spray.
+The Kaivac system works by applying a metered amount of cleaning solution to restroom fixtures, walls, partitions, and floors using a low-pressure spray.

 Then, using the high-pressure spray setting, the machine rinses the same areas with fresh water.
 “We also pressure clean grout lines and areas that mops can’t reach.
 This way we can flush out soils in these areas, leaving the restroom thoroughly clean.”

 The same areas are then vacuumed using the machine, leaving the floor and the restroom dry and ready for use in minutes.
 “The result is a hygienically cleaned restroom,” adds Roy.
 “One that not only gives the appearance of cleanliness, but really is clean an odor free.”